128technology/docs/docs/config_in-memory_metrics.md

 sidebar_label: In-Memory Metrics
 ---

-Support for persisting in-memory 128T metrics allows you historical access to longer term system measurements.
-The feature also provides greater control over which combinations of those in-memory metrics should be persisted and for how long.
+Support for persisting in-memory SSR metrics allows historical access to longer term system measurements.
+The feature also provides greater control over which combinations of those in-memory metrics are persisted and for how long.

 ## Metrics Profile